jukefr/fyle/docs/guide/README.md

 to have any troubles, this most probably will be caused by bad documentation on my part so please do inform me.

-There is a `build.sh` file that I use to build the tools easily on my local machine, if you want to add a tool, update the `test.csv` of the service and the `services.csv` in the main repository root.
-Everything will get tested by Travis and built by Docker Hub automatically for the deployment phase.
+Everything gets tested by Travis and built by Docker Hub automatically for the deployment phase.

 I use the standard [git flow](https://guides.github.com/introduction/flow/)